CyberFlameGO/svnpython/Doc/reference/expressions.rst

    only, but this caused surprises because people expected to be able to test a dictionary for emptiness by comparing it to ``{}``.

-.. [#] Due to automatic garbage-collection, free lists, and the dynamic nature of descriptors, you may notice seemingly unusual behaviour in certain uses of the :keyword:`is` operator, like those involving comparisons between instance methods, or constants.
-Check their documentation for more info.

-.. [#] The power operator ``**`` binds less tightly than an arithmetic or bitwise unary operator on its right, that is, ``2**-1`` is ``0.5``.